Why You are Trapped In An Online Echo Chamber and What To Do About It

 This will be difficult, as often people hold strong beliefs and don’t really question them.
 We like to say that we are open minded, that we are willing to change, yet we rarely do.
 Not when it is an issue that is a core belief.

-Have you ever changed the mind of a religious zealot?
+For another echo chamber example, have you ever changed the mind of a religious zealot?
 What could you possibly say that could counter (what they believe to be) the word of God?
-Or attempted to reason with a passionate atheist, who (in their mind) see all religious experience akin to mental delusion and dysfunction?
+Or what about attempted to reason with a passionate atheist, who (in their mind) see all religious experience akin to mental delusion and dysfunction?

 Has any argument with a vegan ever resulted in them eating meat?
 Or with you becoming vegan?
 What could the Trump supporter possibly say to convince you that he is a great president?
 Are those ‘chem-trails’ corrupting everyone’s mind, or are they just condensation from jet engines?
 Etcetera.